 Sunday: 10 am - 6 pm

 EARLY OPEN HOURS AT THE MARKET: Weekdays at 6:30 am Anodyne Coffee Roasting Co. opens at 6:30 am, C. Adams Bakery opens at 7 am, and Margartia Paradise opens at 8:00 am.
 Use entrance at Water St. and St. Paul Avenue; or northern entrance off of the parking lot.

 YES!
 Our adjacent surface lot allows for one hour of FREE parking with a purchase & validation for Milwaukee Public Market customers.
-There is ample street parking in our Historic Third Ward neighborhood and two parking garages within blocks of the market at 212 N. Milwaukee Street and 225 E. Chicago St.
+There is ample street parking throughout the Historic Third Ward neighborhood including two parking garages within blocks of the market at 212 N. Milwaukee Street and 225 E. Chicago St.

 Yes, the Market offers free wifi to customers who make a purchase at one of our vendors.